Influenza vaccines: Canadian Immunization Guide

 Persons with chronic health conditions

 Certain chronic health conditions are associated with increased risk of influenza-related complications and hospitalization.
-Refer to List 1: Groups for whom influenza vaccination is particularly recommended.
+Refer to List 1: Groups for whom influenza vaccination is particularly important.
 Influenza infection in individuals with certain chronic diseases can also lead to an exacerbation of the chronic condition.

 Refer to Immunization of persons with chronic diseases in Part 3 for additional information.